Time always for Laksa

 Durian, the sensational "king of the fruits"

-“You should wash your hands using the water poured from a durian skin.
-It will remove the smell from your fingers," urged Mr. Teh, my neighbour who accompanied me on a durian feast at Balik Pulau.
+“You should wash your hands using the water poured over durian skin.
+It will remove the pungent durian smell from your hands," urged Mr. Teh, my neighbour who accompanied me on a durian feast at Balik Pulau.
 We had a satisfying breakfast like no other amidst the natural surrounding of a durian orchard.